1. What is UNIX?

-Every process is uniquely recognised by a process identifier.
+Answer: Every process is uniquely recognized by a process identifier.
 It is possible to view details and status concerning a process by using the ‘ps’ command.
-(Oracle Unix Interview Questions)

-37. What are the different type of variables used in a Shell Script?
+37. What is the different type of variables used in a Shell Script?

 System-defined variables are defined or created by Operating System(Linux) itself.
 These variables are generally defined in Capital Letters and can be viewed by “set” command.

-A Session is a collection of one or more process group.
-A process establish a new session by calling setsid function.
+Answer: A Session is a collection of one or more process groups.
+A process establishes a new session by calling setsid function.
 This function return process groupid ok.

 39. If one process is inserting data into your MySQL database?
 How will you check how many rows inserted into every second?

-Purpose of this Unix Command Interview is asking about watch command in UNIX which is repeatedly execute command provided with specified delay.
+Answer: The purpose of this Unix Command Interview is asking about watch command in UNIX which repeatedly executes command provided with specified delay.

 40. What is ‘ps’ command for?

-The ps command prints the process status for some or all of the running processes.
-The information given are the process identification number (PID),the amount of time that the process has taken to execute so far etc.
+Answer: The ps command prints the process status for some or all of the running processes.
+The information given is the process identification number (PID), the amount of time that the process has taken to execute so far, etc.

 41. What is RAW datatype?

-RAW data type is used in storing values in binary data format.
+Answer: The RAW data type is used in storing values in binary data format.
 The maximum size of a RAW in a table is 32767 bytes.
-(Oracle Unix Interview Questions)

-42. You have a tab separated file which contains Name, Address and Phone Number, list down all Phone Number without there name and Addresses?
+42. Do you have a tab-separated file that contains Name, Address and Phone Number, list down all Phone Number without there name and Addresses?

 cut -f3 filename.

-chmod command is used to change permission of a file or directory in UNIX.
-The line you see shows the permission for three different set of people : user, group and others.
-User is the currently logged in user, while group is for all other member which are part of certain group and others means anyone other than user and group member.
-Each group has three permissions rwx stands for read, write and execute and they are written as user_group_others.
-So in above line, user has only read permission, group members has write permissions and other people has only execute permission.
-If it is a directory then you need execute permission to go inside that directory.
+Answer: chmod command is used to change the permission of a file or directory in UNIX.
+The line you see shows the permission for three different sets of people: user, group and others.
+User is the currently logged in user, while the group is for all other members which are part of a certain group and others mean anyone other than user and group member.
+Each group has three permissions rwx stands for reading, write and execute and they are written as user_group_others.
+So in the above line, the user has only read permission, group members have to write permissions and other people have only executed permission.
+If it is a directory then you need to execute permission to go inside that directory.

-44. How do you check how much space left in current drive?
+44. How do you check how much space left in the current drive?

-By using “df” command in UNIX.
+Answer: By using the “df” command in UNIX.
 For example “df -h .” will list how full your current drive is.
-This is part of anyone day to day activity so I think this Unix Interview question will be to check anyone who claims to working in UNIX but not really working on it.
+This is part of anyone day to day activity so I think this Unix Interview question will be to check anyone who claims to work in UNIX but not working on it.

 45. What is the kernel in UNIX?

-Kernel is the name of Operating System in UNIX.
-It is the kernel Job to keep each process anduser separate and to regulate to access the system hardware
+Answer: The kernel is the name of the Operating System in UNIX.
+It is the kernel Job to keep each process and user separate and to regulate to access the system hardware

-46. Write command to list all the links from a directory?
+46. Write a command to list all the links from a directory?